VirtoCommerce/vc-samples/External.CustomerReviewsModule/README.md

 # Customer Reviews Module RESTful
 Functionally, this module is similar to the original CustomerReviews module.
-The main goal, which is to show the introduction of the best RESTful practices.
-The CustomerReviews module implements the following API:
+The main goal when creating a module is to show the implementation of the best RESTful practices.
+CustomerReviews module implements the following API:

 * <b>POST</b> api/customerReviews/search - returns the search result of Customer Reviews;
 * <b>POST</b> api/customerReviews - creates a new or updates existing Customer Review;